Got questions? Let's talk: 501-847-2332

 Booth Medical is a one-stop-shop for best new or refurbished autoclaves for sale at a lower than average price.
 Also, find a diverse portfolio of autoclave repair parts and accessories such as spore testing, replacement racks and trays, ultrasonic cleaners, water distillers, and more.
 With 30 years of experience in the sales, support, and repair of table-top steam autoclaves, Booth Medical can answer all of your technical questions.
 Never again pay too much money for an autoclave that doesn't meet expectations, or stays broken all the time.
 We will provide you with excellent value on both new and refurbished machines.
 Best of all, our shelves remain stocked with sterilizers that we can ship out today.
 At Booth Medical, we have a large selection of autoclaves for dental, medical, ophthalmology, plastic surgery, hospital, veterinary, and water utilities.
 Larger sterilizers are in-stock for research laboratories, farming, and other related industries.

 Most of the models we offer are known as tabletop autoclaves.
-They didn't require a large space and designed for an office environment.
-The physical size ranges from a unit as small as a computer printer up to the scale of a mini refrigerator.
-Generally speaking, your need develops by a combination of the number of items to be sterilized, the frequency of sterilization and the cycle time necessary to properly sanitize your items.
-For example, you may need to sterilize small items such as surgical tools and assume that a small sterilizer is what you need.
-However, if you clean many tools on a frequent basis, then the demands of a small sterilizer may not be enough, and a larger sterilizer might be more suitable.
+They didn't require large spaces, and they fit into an office or clinical environment.
+The physical size goes from that of a small computer printer up to the scale of a mini-refrigerator.
+Generally speaking, your need develops by a combination of the number of items to be sterilized, the frequency of sterilization, and the cycle time necessary to properly sanitize your items.
+For example, you may need to sterilize small items such as surgical instruments and assume that a small sterilizer is what you need.
+However, if you clean many tools frequently, then the demands of a small sterilizer may not be enough, and a larger sterilizer might be more suitable.
 If you are a Tattoo artist or work in a Podiatry practice, then the smaller models will probably work best for you.
-Obviously larger items will require a larger machine.
+Larger or longer media will require a bigger machine.